stwind/ectl/README.md

 ### Redbug

-[redbug](https://github.com/massemanet/eper) is similar to the OTP dbg application, but safer, better etc. `ectl` wrap this great tool in a nicer cli interface.
+[redbug](https://github.com/massemanet/eper) is similar to the OTP dbg application, but safer, better etc. `ectl` wraps this great tool in a nicer cli interface.

 ```bash
 $ ./ectl redbug